AI Tools & Workflow

 What she built

-A browser-based interactive calendar: single HTML file, double-click to open.
+A browser-based interactive calendar — single HTML file, double-click to open.
 Pre-loaded with her recurring meetings.
 Task sidebar on the right.
 Drag tasks onto time slots.
-Export as a single ICS file that imports directly into Outlook or Google Calendar.
+Export the whole thing as an ICS file to import into Outlook.
 Nothing uploaded, nothing stored.

-Tasks, meetings, and project boards shown are synthetic demo data.
+Tasks, meetings, and project boards shown are synthetic demo data — not real work.

 Prompt to try